menes-dotnet/Menes/docs/adr/0003-allowing-implicit-object-type.md

     - type: integer
     - type: number
 ```

-We need to distinguish between these two scenarios.

 ## Decision

-Menes will continue to support "implied object", despite it being an OpenAPI schema violation.
-We have updated our schema validation to support this.
+Menes will support these semantics.
+We have updated our schema validation to support this by translating the missing `type` element into the internal schema type `None`.

 ## Consequences

-We support all valid Open API schema, plus this common invalid case where the intention can be inferred.
-It is a true superset of valid schema.
+There should be no impact on existing code.